Sample 7-Hour Workflow Sprint

 Property management is one pattern.
 The same method adapts.

-The detailed sample above is intentionally specific, but the Blueprint format can map many small-business workflows: parent communication, catering and guest engagement, service intake, dispatch, and technical handoffs.
+The detailed sample above is intentionally specific, but the same method can map many small-business workflows: parent communication, catering and guest engagement, service intake, dispatch, and technical handoffs.

 Bring your version of this problem